II. Hosts: Peach and nectarine are the preferred hosts, but all stone fruits may be attacked. It may be common in black knot galls on plum.

 VII.
 Management: Mating Disruption is the preferred method of control for lesser peachtree borer, and is available for this species through Pacific Biocontrol.
 This is available either as a stand-alone product, or a combined dispenser for peachtree borer and lesser peachtree borer.
 Lesser peachtree borer has been the subject of research on mating disruption in Virginia and Pennsylvania.
 Control of LPTB has exceeded that provided by chlorpyrifos (in terms of total elimination of male captures, and pupal

 skin counts).
 The most effective material used as a trunk spray, chlorpyrifos, was recently lost.
 Other materials that may be used are neem (Aza-Direct and Neemix), and carbaryl (Sevin) (follow label guidelines).
-Chlorpyrifos was positioned in the spray program as an application immediately after harvest.
-This was to observe the requirement of no material touching fruit.
+Chlorpyrifos, formerly applied immediately after harvest, is no longer available.
 The alternative materials may need to be applied weekly during moth flight.